“Messy”, “Magic”, “Dirty”, “Dazzling”

 So if you don’t have much time to go further than Goa, it is an excellent occasion to get your fins wet.
 The bonus of the trip from Dona Paula to Grande Island: Dolphins coming swimming nearby the boat!

-The secret for diving from Continental India is actually 4 hours driving further South from Goa, in Karnataka, just a little further away from the beautiful Gokarna beach: Murudeshwar and Netrani Island.
+The secret for diving from Continental India is actually 4 hours driving south from Goa, in Karnataka State : Murudeshwar and Netrani Island.
 You have 2 options to get there: